replomancer/Swordfight/README.md

 "*A game of chess is like a sword fight.
 You must think first before you move.*"
 ([Shaolin and Wu Tang](https://en.wikipedia.org/wiki/Shaolin_and_Wu_Tang))

-This is going to be a chess engine.
-No GUI, just a chess AI.
+Swordfight is a chess engine (no GUI, just a chess AI).

 It's for fun.
 I know Clojure is not a good choice for a chess engine.